matipan/matipan.github.io/content/posts/exploring-dagger-streamlining-ci-cd-pipelines-with-code.md

 Dagger makes sure that the services are healthy before they connect to each other.
 All this runs in containers isolated in their own environments.
 This means that we can run this same command in other machines and expect it will work correctly.

-To run the integration tests using Dagger we can choose one of two approaches: i) containerize the execution of integration tests and define it as a service connected to the others; ii) take advantage that tests are written in Go and simply call out to them as a library.
+To run the end to end tests using Dagger we can choose one of two approaches: i) containerize the execution of the tests and define it as a service connected to the others; ii) take advantage that tests are written in Go and simply call out to them as a library.
 Implementing the first one is quite straightfoward, we simply define a new function that uses the `Go` module from the Daggerverse and creates a container that is connected to the service:
 ```go
 func (m *GradleService) IntegrationTests(ctx context.Context, tests *Directory, sqlInitDB *File) (string, error) {
 	return dag.Go().